fast-programmer/message_driven_app/README.md

 end
 ```

-### How to publish an event (out of band)
+### How to publish an unpublished model event (out of band)

 ```bash
 bin/message_publisher
 ```

 This script enumerates through all unpublished messages and events, calling a handler for each one.

+### How to react to a model event being published (out of band)

-A router can route events to functions based on the event name.
-Alternatively, you can queue Sidekiq workers.
+The publisher would be updated to route events to stateless handler functions based on the `event.name` (e.g. `User.created`).

 This is the best place to call external APIs.

+Existing job processing infrastructure such as sidekiq workers can also be integrated.

+Main point is that heavy lifting is done outside of web requests, based on events.

-## Additional Improvements
+## Future Improvements

+### Generate supporting code via gem

+Create schema, model, test and publisher code via a generator, which can be included in a separate gem and required into main app.

 ### Multitenant Support

 This application supports multitenancy, allowing for separate, isolated user spaces.

-### Accessing User

-You can access the user model via the API or directly from the database for additional operations and customization.

 ## Contributing